 I email flyers about upcoming online courses and CJ electives several times before and during the registration period, so check your email!

 Event flyers are available in the SPA office.
-Be sure to check your email for additional events and updates added throughout the semester so that you don't miss out!
+Be sure to check your email for events and updates added throughout the semester so that you don't miss out!